 Cookies you can’t eat

 Have you ever noticed that the more you research a flight, the more the price goes up?
-Well, you’re not crazy - it’s a fact.
-Don’t kid yourself: marketers are more sophisticated than ever and they’re out to get you - with cookies.
+Well, you might not be crazy.
+Don’t kid yourself: marketers use tools more sophisticated than ever and they’re out to get you - with cookies.

 Navigate in private mode